Sadr City: History

+During urban development of Baghdad, Al-Habibiyah Jewish Cemetery was built by Saddam Hussein in 1975.
 In 1982, the district was renamed Saddam City.
 In the 1980s, the district became known for poverty and communist organizing, with illegal documents and, in some cases, people themselves being hidden from the authorities in overflowing septic tanks.
 The proliferation of communism in the district was seen by some as ironic, given how Doxiadis's design had been considered "anticommunist" with the view that it promoted a village atmosphere in an effort to ease the transition of rural migrants to the city.

-After the Saddam Hussein was removed from power in April 2003, the district was unofficially renamed Sadr City after deceased shiite leader Mohammad Mohammad Sadeq al-Sadr.
+After Saddam Hussein was removed from power in April 2003, the district was unofficially renamed Sadr City after deceased Shiite leader Mohammad Mohammad Sadeq al-Sadr.

 2003

-In April, 2003, the US Army 2d Squadron, 2nd Armored Cavalry Regiment established their headquarters at the abandoned Sumer cigarette factory located on the eastern side of Sadr City.
+In April 2003, the US Army 2d Squadron, 2nd Armored Cavalry Regiment established their headquarters at the abandoned Sumer cigarette factory located on the eastern side of Sadr City.
 In honor of the history of the factory, the military named their new camp Camp Marlboro.

 During the fall and winter of 2003, American forces focused on rebuilding civilian infrastructure and training local leaders in democracy.
 District and neighborhood councils were established, giving the residents of Sadr City representation in the new Iraqi government.
 The municipal building became the centerpiece of the reconstruction effort, and it was the site of a forward outpost of American soldiers that met daily with council members and citizens.
 Progress was slow due to escalating tensions and violence, and attacks against the American military increased significantly in late 2003.

-On October 9, 2003, the Mahdi Army in Sadr City ambushed an American convoy, inflicting multiple casualties.
+On 9 October 2003, the Mahdi Army in Sadr City ambushed an American convoy, inflicting multiple casualties.
 The Combat Patrol, made up of vehicles from the 2/2 ACR was attacked by approximately 100 men with several improvised explosive devices, RPGs and automatic weapons fire from the surrounding rooftops and streets killing and injuring soldiers from E Trp 2/2 ACR.
 The Mahdi Army attempted to capture several soldiers during the ambush, but they were ultimately unsuccessful in their efforts to obtain hostages.

-On November 9, 2003, a violent confrontation erupted between the chairman of the District Council, elements of the 2d ACR, and a team from the 490th Civil Affairs Battalion.
+On 9 November 2003, a violent confrontation erupted between the chairman of the District Council, elements of the 2d ACR, and a team from the 490th Civil Affairs Battalion.
 The chairman refused to surrender a pistol during security screening and was shot by an American soldier during a shoving match.
 The death of the chairman caused a serious setback to reconstruction efforts and led to increased violence.